aitournament/snake_web/book/src/getting_started.md

 ## Setup code

 A couple changes are needed to make the library work with snake.
-The first step is to add a `main` functions.
+The first step is to add a `main` function.
 Add the following to `lib.rs`

 ```rust
 // src/lib.rs